alexis-gss/gamesgallery/README.md

 You can create a [new issue](https://github.com/alexis-gss/games-gallery/issues/new/choose) with a specific templates : bug or feature.

-Once your code is working, please run the following commands `npm run stylelint`, `npm run eslint` and check `phpcs errors` to verify that your code is following the same coding standards.
+Once your code is working, please run the following commands `npm run stylelint`, `npm run eslint`, `./vendor/bin/phpstan`, `./vendor/bin/phpcs` and check tests `php artisan test` to verify that your code is following the same coding standards (in all cases, there is github actions that check this part).

 ### Fixing a Bug